Where to park in Cortina

 Quick index (Click to expand)Introduction Map of every parking lot Paying parking lots Free parking Multistorey parking lots Conclusion

 Finding a parking space in Cortina d'Ampezzo, at certain times of the year, is almost a "mission impossible".
-In high season, during peak hours, the enormous influx of tourists saturate in a very short time all the available parking spaces, causing traffic and frustration.
+In high season, during peak hours, the enormous influx of tourists saturate in a very short time all the available parking spaces, both in the village and in the mountains, causing traffic and frustration.
 Unfortunately the problem of lack of parking places in Cortina has always existed.
 For this reason, on this page, we want to give you all the necessary knowledge about all the parking lots, both paid and free, in order to increase your probability of finding a free space where to park in Cortina.

 First of all, let's start from the premise that finding parking in the center during the aperitif hour, maybe at Christmas time, maybe with snow, is almost impossible.
 The time you waste looking for a parking space, while uselessly circling the clogged ring road, could be better spent with a nice walk.
 Cortina is a fairly small town, and is relatively livable even without using a car.
 When possible, we suggest you to walk.